rogerthomas84/daemoniser/README.md

     * Optional, defaults to `100000000` bytes, (100 MB)
 8) `$iniSettings` / A key => value array of settings to use with `ini_set`.
 For example, `['memory_limit' => '1024MB']`
     * Optional, defaults to empty array
+8) `$whitelistedUsers` / An array containing the usernames allowed to execute this command.
+    * Optional, defaults to empty array, allowing any user.

+**All config options are also available `set` and `get` methods in the config object.**

 Usage
 -----